Marriages in a religious building

 Giving notice of marriage

-If you marry in a Church of England church, banns will normally be called, so you will not need to contact us.
+If you marry in a Church of England (or Church of Wales) church, banns will normally be called, so you should not need to contact us.

 To marry in other churches or religious buildings, you will each have to give a legal notice of your marriage to the superintendent registrar of the district(s) in which you permanently live.